-Each dot in the chart below was a member of the Senate in 2013.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Nelson is shown as a purple triangle. (analysis methodology)
+Nelson is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2013 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Nelson sponsored bills primarily in these issue areas:

-Foreign Trade and International Finance (38%) Health (21%) Armed Forces and National Security (11%) Taxation (8%) Finance and Financial Sector (8%) Public Lands and Natural Resources (5%) Transportation and Public Works (5%) Housing and Community Development (5%)
+Foreign Trade and International Finance (38%) Health (21%) Armed Forces and National Security (11%) Finance and Financial Sector (8%) Taxation (8%) Public Lands and Natural Resources (5%) Transportation and Public Works (5%) Housing and Community Development (5%)